seleznevae/smart_enum/README.md

 //descr.: hOrse
 ```

-Smart enums can be use in switch statements like ordinal enums
+Smart enums can be use in switch statements like ordinal enums:
 ```c++
 switch (pet_cat) {
      case Animal::Cat: